-Once you upgrade or replace your windows, the windows and aluminum flashings can be disposed of in appropriate waste collection points taking into consideration the different components of a roof window-like glass, steel, and aluminum.
+Once you upgrade or replace your windows, the windows and aluminium flashings can be disposed of in appropriate waste collection points taking into consideration the different components of a roof window-like glass, steel, and aluminium.

 How important is a sustainable roof to housebuilders?
 Are they prepared to pay more for a greener product?